-Dr. Jeffrey H. Donaldson no longer offers breast reconstruction, but he will help make referrals to several trusted colleagues.
+Dr. Michelle Sieffert specializes in breast reconstruction and offers multiple techniques.
 Techniques include using implants or the patient’s own body.
 Immediate reconstruction is sometimes possible, during the same operation as the mastectomy, but many patients are still candidates months to years later.